renettarenula/Tako/README.md

 *   Move comments across posts, pages, and posts under custom post types
 *   Automatically move all the nested comments under the comment chosen to be moved
 *   Manual insertion of post ID is not needed; post/page can be chosen under a dropdown list
+*	No more ugly dropdowns!
+Autocomplete enabled; searching for post title becomes easier

 ## Installation